 What do we treat at bodytonic clinic?

-Based in the heart of London, our clinic offers a wide range of osteopathic treatments.
-If you suffer from back pain, our osteopaths will use their developed sense of touch to diagnose and treat the underlying cause of your condition.
+Based in the heart of London, our clinic offers a wide range of Osteopathic treatments and Physiotherapy treatments.
+If you suffer from back pain, our osteopaths or Physio’s will use their developed sense of touch to diagnose and treat the underlying cause of your condition.
 Treatment is carried out using a variety of techniques that best suit the patient and may help with:

 Due to its holistic view towards the musculoskeletal system, osteopathy encourages the body to work effectively as a whole.
 The basic principle of osteopathic medicine is that all body parts are interconnected.
 That is why by using osteopathy to treat back pain patients may experience improvements in maintaining the health of other parts of the body such as the digestive, circulatory, and respiratory systems.

-Just like any type of therapy, osteopathy can work only based on an effective communication between therapist and patient.
+Just like any type of therapy, Osteopathy and Physiotherapy can work only based on an effective communication between therapist and patient.
 Back pain sufferers must follow their practitioner’s advice so to improve their posture, stretching, lifting, and other body mechanics.
 So, patients and osteopaths should work together to get the best results possible.